Explore the resource Helsinki in DBpedia by opening the URI that identifies

 Give a triple that tells that DBpedia Helsinki is the same thing (owl:sameAs)

 as the Geonames Helsinki.
-There are currently 2 Helsinki resources in Geonames,
+There are currently 2 (or 3) Helsinki Geonames resources referenced,

 Give the triple as it is described in the downloaded